guilhem-martin/go-guerrilla-wiki/API-&-Using-as-a-package.md

 )
 ```

-You may use `$ go get ./...` to get all dependencies, also go-guerrilla uses [glide](https://github.com/Masterminds/glide) for dependency management.
+You may use [go dep](https://github.com/golang/dep) to get all the dependencies.

 ### Starting a server